Where the Republican presidential candidates stand on Israel, Ukraine and China

 "China was military stronger — militarily stronger — when President Trump left office than when he entered.
 That's bad," Haley said during a speech at the conservative American Enterprise Institute.

-She says the U.S. needs to modernize its military and end trade relations until they take greater action on Fentanyl.
+She says the U.S. needs to modernize its military and end trade relations until China takes greater action on fentanyl.

 DeSantis has compared the threat posed by Beijing as being equal or greater than the one posed by the Soviet Union during the Cold War.
 He's pledged to "reorient" U.S. foreign policy toward China.